Rlaur2/ToDo_App/README.md

 -Make all project object stuff into it's own module -menu sidebar doesn't extend past 100vh

+med-priority fixes to do
+-take out placeholder of previous project when adding new project -change the variable names in the 'addNewProjects' function to make it easier to understand

 low-priority fixes to do
 -Make the current priority be pre-selected when editing a to-do